weston-bailey/ts-webpack-html-template/README.md

 > runs any tests found in the file

-`npm run test-watch < file name >`

-> runs any tests found in the file and reruns with nodemon on file changes

 `npm run test-all`

 > runs all tests found with the filenameing convention `fileName.test.extension`